 We have collected the information about the content of the aeromedical examination class 1.

-Urine sample research
+Urine sample analysis

 Your eyesight is of course very important to be able to perform your function safely and efficiently.
 As a pilot, you will have to cope with factors that can affect your perception and interpretation.
 Examples include reduced oxygen tension at high altitude, night flights and fatigue.
 In addition, your eyesight decreases with age.